 Amaryllis After-Care

-Every winter, I love growing these amazing bulbs because it makes me feel like I’m gardening while the snow is flying outside.
+Every winter, I love growing these amazing bulbs.
+Why?
+It makes me feel like I’m gardening while the snow is flying outside.
 The flowers are absolutely gorgeous and give one a sense of accomplishment when they are in full bloom.

-But I must admit, I haven’t taken the time to learn what to do for the bulbs after they’ve bloomed so I can enjoy them again the following year.
+But I must admit, there’s something I haven’t taken the time to learn.
+What’s that, you ask?
+What to do for the bulbs after they’ve bloomed so I can enjoy them again the following year.
 Fortunately, a timely email from Gardener’s Supply has taken the mystery out of it for me.

 After your bulb has bloomed, trim down the flower stalk to a height of 2″.
 Cut back on the watering so the soil is just barely moistened.
 Keep the plant in a bright area of your home, but not in direct sunlight.